Charlotte Friend: Family

-Education and Research
+Education and research

 She graduated from Hunter High School in 1940 and Hunter College in 1944.
 That same year, she enlisted in the United States Navy.
 As a lieutenant junior grade she worked in the hematology laboratory at U.S. Naval Hospital Shoemaker, California.
 After the war ended she enrolled as a graduate student in the Department of Microbiology at Yale, where she received her PhD in 1950 with a thesis on the effects of sodium salicylate (aspirin) on antigen-antibody reactions During her time at Yale she frequently traveled to New York to consult with Elvin Kabat and Michael Heidelberger, eminent immunologists at Columbia.
 As a post-doc she worked at the Sloan-Kettering Institute under the direction of Cornelius P. Rhoads.
 While at Sloan-Kettering, she met Cecily Cannan Selby, who had recently earned her Ph.D. from the Massachusetts Institute of Technology.
 Both scientists were interested in cell structure.
 Once, when looking through an unused electron microscope at the university, they decided to look at fine structures within the cells of the Ehrlich ascites carcinoma, a commonly used model for cancer research.
 What they found were structures in the cytoplasm of the cells which resembled those found in virus-infested cells.
 It was this incident that sparked Friend's interest in the possibility of cancer being caused by viruses, which became a main focus of her research.
 In 1966 she accepted a position as professor and director of the Center for Experimental Cell Biology at The Mount Sinai Hospital.

-During her lifetime she was president of the Harvey Society, the American Association for Cancer Research and the New York Academy of Sciences and was the first woman to do so.
+At various times, she was president of the Harvey Society (1978-79), the American Association for Cancer Research (1975-76) and the New York Academy of Sciences (1978), and was the first woman to do so.
+In 1998, the American Association for Cancer Research established the AACR-Women in Cancer Research Charlotte Friend Lectureship in her honor to recognize scientists who have made significant contributions to cancer research and advanced the role of women in science.
 Charlotte Friend also served as a member of the Advisory Committee for the Virus Cancer Program of the National Institutes of Health and a member of the Board of Scientific Counselors of the Division of Cancer Cause and Prevention of the National Cancer Institute.
 Over the years, she served on a number of other advisory committees and on the editorial boards of several cancer and hematology journals.
 In all, she published 163 papers, 70 of which she wrote by herself or with one other author.

 On her sixtieth birthday she was diagnosed with a lymphoma.
 She was insistent that her diagnosis remain secret, and continued to carry out her duties in her laboratory.
-She died at the age of 65.
+She died in 1987 at the age of 65.